vrdel/ams-publisher/README.md

-# argo-nagios-ams-publisher
+# ams-publisher

 ## Description

-`argo-nagios-ams-publisher` is a component acting as bridge from Nagios to ARGO Messaging system.
+`ams-publisher` is a component acting as bridge from Nagios to ARGO Messaging system.
 It's essential part of software stack running on ARGO monitoring instance and is responsible for forming and dispatching messages that wrap up results of Nagios probes/tests.
 It is running as a unix daemon and it consists of two subsystems:
 - queueing mechanism
 - publishing/dispatching part

 Messages are cached in local directory queue with the help of OCSP Nagios commands and each queue is being monitored and consumed by the daemon.
-After configurable amount of accumulated messages, publisher that is associated to queue sends them to ARGO Messaging system and drains the queue. `argo-nagios-ams-publisher` is written in multiprocessing manner so there is support for multiple (consume, publish) pairs where for each, new worker process will be spawned.
+After configurable amount of accumulated messages, publisher that is associated to queue sends them to ARGO Messaging system and drains the queue. `ams-publisher` is written in multiprocessing manner so there is support for multiple (consume, publish) pairs where for each, new worker process will be spawned.

 Filling and draining of directory queue is asynchronous.
-Nagios delivers results on its own constant rate while `argo-nagios-ams-publisher` consume and publish them on its own configurable constant rate.
+Nagios delivers results on its own constant rate while `ams-publisher` consume and publish them on its own configurable constant rate.
 It's important to keep the two rates close enough so that the results don't pile up in the queue and leave it early.
 Component has a mechanism of inspection of rates and trends over time to keep the constants in sync.
 Also it's resilient to network issues so it will retry configurable number of times to send a messages to ARGO Messaging system.
 It's also important to note that consume and publish of the queue is a serial process so if publish is stopped, consume part of the worker will be also stopped.
 That could lead to pile up of results in the queue and since every result is represented as a one file on the file system, easily exhaustion of free inodes and therefore unusable monitoring instance.

 More about [Directory queue design](https://dirq.readthedocs.io/en/latest/queuesimple.html#directory-structure)